 The DPWC is a space for symbiosis, experimentation, and learning.
 It’s a safe-space for the topics, conversations, and lived experiences that inform our writing, perspectives, and art.
 We exist because hegemony in the arts is still “a thing” that upstages diversity and necessitates we advocate for opportunity and equity.

-The collective is made possible with the help of our leadership team, and faculty advisor, Keenan Norris, PhD, professor of English and Comparative Literature; our alliance with Travis Boyce, PhD, chair of the African American Studies Department; and with the support of Michelle Hager, director of the SJSU Writing Center, who sources us tutorial staff upon request.
+The collective is made possible with the help of our leadership team, and faculty advisor, Keenan Norris, PhD, professor of English and Comparative Literature; our alliance with Travis Boyce, PhD, chair of the African American Studies Department; and with the support of Michelle Hager, director of the SJSU Writing Center, who sources us tutorial staff upon request and availability.

 The DPWC meets the last Saturday of each month at 10:00 a.m., on Zoom, until further notice.
 Explore our site and contact us to join.